 The ships crossed the International Dateline on Tuesday, September 16, and the date changed to Thursday, September 18.
 After a stop at Guam, the ships sailed and reached the first islands of the Philippines three days later.
 The ships sailed south along the east coast of Luzon, around the south end of the island, and made their way north along the island’s west coast where they entered Manila Bay at 7:00 A.M.
 The ships reached Manila several hours later on the 26th.
-The 194th soldiers disembarked at 3:00 P.M. and rode a train to Clark Field.
-17th Ordnance remained at the dock to unload the battalion’s tanks and reattach the turrets.
+Most of the 194th’s soldiers disembarked at 3:00 P.M. and rode a train to Clark Field.
+17th Ordnance -and the 194th’s maintenance section – remained at the dock to unload the battalion’s tanks and reattach the turrets.
 The company had orders the armored vehicles would be unloaded first and had to be “action ready” when they left the dock.
 The armored vehicles were unloaded, tested, checked, and then assigned to the 194th.
 To do this, they worked all night sleeping in shifts.

 The company rode a train to Fort Stotsenburg and was taken to an area between the fort and Clark Field, where they were housed in tents since General Edward P. King, commanding officer of the fort had learned of their arrival only days earlier.
 After he was satisfied that they were settled in, he left them.
 The officers were put in two men tents while the enlisted men were assigned to six men tents.
 Each man had a cot, cotton pads, white sheets, a wool blanket, and a footlocker for personnel belongings.
 During the first night in the tents, there was heavy rain that caused Capt.
 Kadel’s footlocker to float out of the tent.